If you are fond of outdoor activities such as hunting, hiking, bird watching, long-range shooting, binoculars will come in handy for you.

 Pros:

-• IPX7 Waterproof construction due to O-ring seal;
+• IPX7 Waterproof construction due to O-ring seal

-• Durable tripod mount;
+• Durable tripod mount

-• Bright color replication and 92% light transmission thanks to Dielectric Prism Coating.
+• Bright color replication and 92% light transmission thanks to Dielectric Prism Coating

 Cons:

-• Heavy.
+• Heavy

-#14 Adorrgon 12×42 Powerful Binoculars
+14# Adorrgon 12×42 Powerful Binoculars

 Adorrgon 12x42 Powerful Binoculars

 Adorrgon 12×42 Binoculars with BAK4 Fully Multi-Coated Lens and large 18mm eyepiece provide accurate seeing with a larger image and clearer details in low light conditions, but not at night.
-The main features of these binoculars are: large 42mm-objective lens, 12x magnification power, and large field of view (367 feet at 1000 yards).
+The main features of these binoculars are a large 42mm-objective lens, 12x magnification power, and a large field of view (367 feet at 1000 yards).
 It comes with a neck strap, carrying case, eyepiece lens protection caps, and cleaning cloth, but without a phone adapter.

 Pros:

-• Lightweight (1.1 pounds);
+• Lightweight (1.1 pounds)

-• The images are very clear, just as advertised;
+• The images are very clear, just as advertised

-• Focus ring and diopter work smoothly.
+• The focus ring and diopter work smoothly

 Cons:

-• The strap plastic clip can loosen up;
+• The strap plastic clip can loosen up

-#15 Carson 3D Series High Definition Waterproof Binoculars
+15# Carson 3D Series High Definition Waterproof Binoculars

 Carson 3D Series High Definition Waterproof Binoculars

-Carson 3D Series Binoculars are equipped with 10x magnification power, 42mm diameter of the objective lens, wide field of view (314 feet at 1000 yards), fully multi-coated lenses, 16mm- eye relief.
-Due to all these features together with peculiarities of BAK-4 Prisms and ED Glass Carson Binoculars provide sharp and bright images.
+Carson 3D Series Binoculars are equipped with 10x magnification power, 42mm diameter of the objective lens, a wide field of view (314 feet at 1000 yards), fully multi-coated lenses, and 16mm- eye relief.
+Due to all these features together with the peculiarities of BAK-4 Prisms and ED Glass Carson Binoculars provide sharp and bright images.

 Pros:

-• Stylish casing design in Mossy Oak Camouflage color and textured with rubberized armor covering;
+• Stylish casing design in Mossy Oak Camouflage color and textured with rubberized armor covering

-• Water- and fog proof;
+• Water- and fog proof

-• Easy to hold due to the shoulder harness and neck strap;
+• Easy to hold due to the shoulder harness and neck strap

-• Low weight: 1.4 lbs.
+• Low weight: 1.4 lbs

 Cons:

-• Chromatic aberration and loss of sharpness in upper and lower FOV;
+• Chromatic aberration and loss of sharpness in upper and lower FOV

-• No lower end adjustment for narrow pupils;
+• No lower-end adjustment for narrow pupils

-• No lens caps.
+• No lens caps

-#16 TecTecTec BPRO Wild 10×42 Camo Binoculars
+16# TecTecTec BPRO Wild 10×42 Camo Binoculars

 TecTecTec BPRO Wild 10x42 Camo Binoculars